• Add description, images, menus and links to your mega menu

 L7 to adult: Blue bottle flies

-The African Flower Mantis is colored usually white-green.
-Occasionally goes the white but pink or yellow over, depending on how it is kept moist and what surface it sits.
-Thus it is able in nature, to match the color of the flowers
+The African Flower Mantis is usually white-green.
+Occasionally, it turns white but pink or yellow, depending on how it is kept moist and what surface it sits on.
+Thus, it can match the color of the flowers.

-This Mantis will "Threat display" wings with large eyespots to deter attackers, or if frightened. its of course harmless and so interesting to witness
+This Mantis will "Threat display" wings with large eyespots to deter attackers or if frightened.
+It of course, is harmless and so interesting to witness